 - 2. The beneficiary's condition as described in paragraph (1) is due to either of the following: - a.
-A diagnosed mental health disorder, according to the criteria of the current editions of the Diagnostic and Statistical Manual of Mental Disorders and the International Statistical Classification of Diseases and Related Health Problems. - b.
+A diagnosed mental health disorder, according to the criteria of the current editions of the Diagnostic and Statistical Manual of Mental Disorders and the International b.
 A suspected mental disorder that has not yet been diagnosed.